pixel

 These new Alliances have caused service changes, as ports of load and discharge are altered, and shipping lines may no longer offer services or calls they once did.

-Many lines are now offering all of their U.S.A. services from Southampton, and the direct ports of discharge in the U.S.A. are changing as the carriers roll out their new services.
+Many lines are now offering all of their US services from Southampton, and the direct ports of discharge in the US are changing as the carriers roll out their new services.

 Additionally, due to the removal of capacity by the shipping lines, the Trans-Atlantic trade remains oversubscribed in that customer demand is now greater than the carrier’s vessel capacity.
 Consequently, this causes rates to increase, and delays and cancellations to become more common.